ponolite/asian-american-language/README.md

-# The Relationships between the Dominant Vocabulary in Famous Stream-of-Consciousness Novels and Mental Health
+# The Relationships between the Vocabulary in Famous Stream-of-Consciousness Novels and Mental Health

 ## Overview